rshnn/multithread-bank-system/README.md

         exit

-## Testcase 10: Attempting to Start on n Active Session
+## Test Case 10: Attempting to Start on n Active Session

+This test case exercises the mutex locking between different accounts.
+One client opens and starts an account.
+The other client (client_01) attempts to start this account, but is prompted with an error message from the server.
+It will begin to wait for the account to be finished by the other client process.
+Once client_02 finishes with the account, client_01 is able to successfully connect.
+Throughout this process, the server program reports messages accordingly.

 __Server__